CSBSJU/CSCI-239/assignments/lists-in-haskell.md

 type, including characters.
 (No, you won't be tested on anything in this paragraph.)

-1. Write a function that generates the list of squares of numbers from n down to one.
+1. Write a function, called `squaresDown`, that generates the list of squares of numbers from n down to one.
 If n is less than one, it should return the empty list; otherwise, it returns n squared followed by the list of squares from n-1 down to one.
-1. Write a function that takes a list of numbers and returns a list of numbers that are the negative of the numbers in the original list.
+1. Write a function, called `negList`, that takes a list of numbers and returns a list of numbers that are the negative of the numbers in the original list.
    If the original list is empty, it returns the empty list; otherwise, it returns the negative of the first element in the list followed by the list of negatives of the remaining elements in the list.

-[StarterCode]: {% file labs/03/SampleCode.lhs %}